snarkify/scroll-proving-agent/README.md

-# Snarkify Scroll Proving Agent
+# Scroll Proving Agent

 ## Introduction

-The Snarkify Scroll proving agent is a high-performance service client for efficient block proving for layer-2 rollups based on the [Scroll SDK](https://scroll-sdk-init.docs.scroll.xyz/en/sdk/).
+The Scroll proving agent is a high-performance service client for efficient block proving for layer-2 rollups based on the [Scroll SDK](https://scroll-sdk-init.docs.scroll.xyz/en/sdk/).
 With this integration, Scroll SDK chains gain access to robust GPU-proving capabilities, allowing for the fast and effective proving of blockspaces.